Website Verification - Filters

 All links:

-was interrupted.
+the process was interrupted.

 Good links:

-In other words, these links haven't caused any errors.
+such links have not caused any errors.

 Broken links:

-will show you all links that couldn't be accessed for a specific reason.
+that could not be accessed for a specific reason.
+By default, the following

-By default, the following filters are available:
+filters are available:

 - 404 Not found